wrfchem-leeds/WRFotron/docs/source/index.rst

   git clone https://github.com/wrfchem-leeds/WRFotron.git

-2. Load the availability of CEMAC modules:
+2. Load the availability of CEMAC modules.
+If have other modules loaded then unload them (:code:`module purge`), and similarly deactivate conda (:code:`conda deactivate`), as both of these can cause conflits.:

 .. code-block:: bash